Blog Demo Design by Britt Douglas. Powered by Blogger.

 7 Ways To Hang Wreaths On Windows:

-What is the best way to hang wreaths on windows?
-In my experience: adhesive hooks, also known as Command hooks or 3M hooks.
-But before I get to why Command hooks are my top choice, it's important to note that they may not be the best solution for every situation or every window.
+Looking for a safe and secure way to hang your wreaths?
+Want to make sure your wreaths don't blow away in the next wintry blast?
+I've tried several different methods and in my experience adhesive hooks, also known as Command hooks or 3M hooks, are the best way to hang wreaths on windows, but it's important to note that they may not be the best solution for every situation or every window.

 wreath on chimney, wreaths on windows, Christmas wreaths on exterior windows, Colonial house with wreaths in windows, wreath on chimney